wandjs/wand-boilerplate/README.md

-#wand-boilerplate
+#Wand Boilerplate

-An opinionated boilerplate project and workflow for HTML5.
+An opinionated boilerplate project and workflow for HTML5/JavaScript applications.

+###Features

+* Rapid two step setup
+* Automatically bundles JQuery, RequireJS, Backbone, Underscore, Handlebars and WandJS
+* Automatic CSS compilation with [Stylus](http://learnboost.github.io/stylus/)
+* Automatic JavaScript linting with [JSHint](http://www.jshint.com/)
+* Built in development server running on [Connect](https://github.com/gruntjs/grunt-contrib-connect)

+*(Full deployment including RequireJS optimization coming soon)*

 ##Getting started

 ###Quickstart

-*Note: The setup process will soon be automated into one command line call with [Yeoman](http://yeoman.io), but please bear with us in the meantime.*
+*Note: The setup process will soon be automated into one command line call with [Yeoman](http://yeoman.io), but in the meantime you'll need to make sure you have [NPM](http://npmjs.org/) (Node Package Manager) and [Bower](http://github.com/twitter/bower) (front end package manager) installed before you begin the quickstart*

-**Step 1:** First create a new directory then navigate there in a terminal window.
+**Step 1:** Create a new directory, then navigate there in a terminal window.

 **Step 2:** Paste the following commands into your terminal.